nsidc/qgreenland/doc/contributor/discussion/contributing.md

 designing the style in QGIS, saving it as a `.qml`, and committing it to the `qgreenland/ancillary/styles` directory.

-You can contribute to this project even if you don't have write access by forking, making your change, making all CI checks pass, then opening a Pull Request.
+You can contribute to this project even if you do not have write access by forking, making your change, making all CI checks pass, then opening a Pull Request.
 Learn more: